 - Measure two cups of water and pour into the pot with the Bulgur (Turkish grain).
 Place the pot over medium heat.
 Once the contents start to boil lower the heat and let cook, stirring the grain so it doesn't get stuck to the bottom of the pot.
 Total cooking time for the grain (from the time you place the pot over medium heat) is about ten minutes.
 When the ten minutes are up turn off the heat, remove the grain into a large bowl and set aside.

-- Pour canola oil (or other cooking oil) into a skillet and place over medium heat.
+- Pour grapeseed oil (or other cooking oil) into a skillet and place over medium heat.
 When the skillet is hot place the diced onion and let fry for about five minutes.
 Stir the onion while it is cooking and be sure to add cooking oil if necessary.
 Don't let the onion burn as that will ruin the taste of the dish.
 After five minutes are up remove the onion into a bowl and set aside.

 - Add cooking oil to the skillet and place the diced mushrooms inside.
 Sprinkle a desired amount of salt and let fry for about seven minutes.
 When seven minutes are up add the fried onion, stir, and let cook for three more minutes.

 - Once the mushrooms and the onions are done cooking turn of the heat and place them into a large bowl with the Bulgur (Turkish grain).
 Then mix all the contents together.
 You are now ready to enjoy your meal.
 You can eat this dish by itself or you can have it as a side dish to go along with any kind of prepared meat or fish.